For the latest Australian Government travel advice for Afghanistan, please visit the Smartraveller website.

 Trade and investment

-Agriculture is one of the largest sources of income in Afghanistan, despite only 12 per cent of its total land area being arable and only half of this being under cultivation.
-In 2011, approximately 78 per cent of the population was employed in the agriculture industry, which accounted for 31 per cent of Afghanistan’s GDP.
+Agriculture is one of the largest sources of income in Afghanistan.
+In 2015, approximately 60 per cent of the population was employed in the agriculture industry, which accounted for 40 per cent of GDP (FAO, Agriculture Fact Sheet, January 2015).

 Further information can be found on the DFAT Economic Fact Sheet on Afghanistan and at the World Bank website.

 Cooperation opportunities in Afghanistan